GilbertEspinoza/HtmlCssProyect/README.md

-The following is a simple web application project, Delicious Restaurant where I wanted to put into practice the knowledge acquired in a course I was doing, familiarize myself with the basics of web design and its operation in the code.
+The following is a simple web application project, Delicious Restaurant, where I wanted to put into practice the knowledge acquired in a course I was doing, familiarize myself with the basics of web design and its operation in the code.

 For the same I used Video Studio Code as IDE